Lassy1106/apzhouzh/content/authors/admin/_index.md

     institution: Boston University
     year: 2017-2021
-  - course: B.A. in Financial Management, Guanghua School of Management Minor in Statistics, School of Mathematics
+  - course: B.A. in Financial Management, Guanghua School of Management
+  - course: Minor in Statistics, School of Mathematics
     institution: Peking University
     year: 2003-2007